cTurtle98/Lifealgorithmic/source/cis-191/welcome.md

 ## Am I Ready for CIS-191?

 There is a lot of information in CIS-90 that I count on people to know.
 Don't worry if your skills are a little rusty because you haven't used Linux in a Â while, but you should be able to answer the following questions:

-  * What is the difference between an absolute and a relative path?Â
+  * What is the difference between an absolute and a relative path?
-  * What program(s) do you use to edit a text file from the command line?Â
+  * What program(s) do you use to edit a text file from the command line?
   * What is a command and how do you give a command arguments?
-  * What is an environment variable?Â How do you view them?Â How do you set them?
+  * What is an environment variable?
+How do you view them?
+How do you set them?
-  * Where does Linux look for commands to run?Â
+  * Where does Linux look for commands to run?
   * Where are your personal files usually located?
   * Can you create, move and copy files?
   * What's a symbolic link?
 What command makes one?
   * What are file permissions?
 How can I view and change them?
-  * What are STDIN, STDOUT and STDERR?Â
+  * What are STDIN, STDOUT and STDERR?
   * How do I know what programs are running on Linux?
-How would I stop one?Â
+How would I stop one?
   * How do I copy files from my Windows or Mac computer to my Linux VM?
   * How do you get help for a command?

 If you feel confident with two thirds of those at least you're probably ready for CIS-191.
-If you think you're a little shaky on those, come talk to me.Â
+If you think you're a little shaky on those, come talk to me.